kaichii/automerge.github.io/docs/quickstart.md

 Now that we have the repo, we want to either create a document if we don't have one already or we want to load a document.
 To keep things simple, we'll check the URL hash for a document ID, and if we don't find one, we'll start a new document and set it in the hash.

+Add this code right after the repo initialization code.

 ```typescript
 const rootDocUrl = `${document.location.hash.substr(1)}`
 let handle